 My Honest Thoughts on the Experience

 While I was originally apprehensive about my first visit to a French gynecologist, overall, the experience was not nearly as awkward as I had worked it up to be in my head.
-In part, I know that this was due to finding such a kind sage-femme.
+The lack of a gown while undressing was indeed a culture shock, but knowing about it ahead of time was invaluable and finding such a kind sage-femme made everything go over well.
 Of course, there are good health professionals and not-so-good ones.
 This is true everywhere!

 Something that I really appreciated about the appointment here was how quick it was.
 My appointment with my French midwife was 20 minutes in total.
 You might think that that sounds rushed, but I had time to ask all of my questions, notably because I spent the entire appointment with my midwife.